ATALLC/AppliedCategoryTheory/resources/papers.md

 *The full, uncurated dump from `long-list.org` lives at **`archive/long-list.org`**.
 Feel free to mine it for niche topics.*

-> *Tip: For Friday deep‑dive sessions we usually annotate one or two of these papers with questions—watch `#levelup-act` for weekly picks.*
+> *Tip: For Friday deep‑dive sessions we usually annotate one or two of these papers with questions—watch `#levelup` for weekly picks.*